 Butter really is the miracle food.
-Lucky for me, my gluten and dairy allergy has kept me having one ass instead of two, her baked goods and me would = fatty fat fat Alexis.
+Lucky for me, my gluten and dairy allergy has kept me having one ass instead of two, because her baked goods and me would = fatty fat fat.
 On occasion though when a GF order has come down the pipe I may have eaten myself into a cake coma.

 *For every gluten free / dairy free order placed a portion of the goods (ie: my sister makes a litte extra because she’s bombass) will go to the Alexis loves you foundation.

-But once upon a time boiling water was in fact a challenge.
-Kraft dinner was about as far as my culinary skills would take me, I thought I was being a “chef” by stealing another cheese packet from a second box of KD making my dinner experience super cheesy and delicious.
+So what’s my talent you ask?
+No not early onset diabetes i’d say it’s y ability to not only bake but cook as well.
+I guess it runs in the family… But once upon a time boiling water was a challenge.
+Kraft dinner was about as far as my culinary skills went, I thought I was being a “chef” by stealing another cheese packet from a second box to make it SUPER cheesy.

 Poor sucker that would open that second box of just noodles.
-Now I throw up a little bit in my mouth at the thought of cheese in a powdered form, or when I think about the time that best friend Trish and I had a picnic with just a box of crackers and a can of spray cheese.
+Now you’d have to pay me to eat cheese in a powdered form, or what about cheese in a can???
+Use to eat that too sadly, best friend Trish and I had a picnic with just a box of crackers and a can of spray cheese once… ONCE!

-But enough about bad cheese choices, time to let my talent shine with…
+But enough about cheese, time to let my talent shine.